Davejurgens/marvel-rivals-repo/docs/apis/get-duelists.md

-# Get Duelist characters by name
+# Get a Duelist superhero by name

 ![alt text](<../media/Duelist 2.png>)

-Lists all the Duelist Marvel Rivals characters by name.
+Lists all the Duelist Marvel Rivals supehero characters by name.

 ## Method